ttungl/SDC-term1-Vehicle-Detection-and-Tracking/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-For processing the video frames, the `pipeline_process_update()` method (cell 113) performs the same as processing an image, except that I store the detected rectangles (from `find_cars()`) of `22` previous frames to the `prev_rects` of class `Vehicle_Detect()`.
+For processing the video frames, the `pipeline_process_update()` method (cell 164) performs the same as processing an image, except that I store the detected rectangles (from `find_cars()`) of `22` previous frames to the `prev_rects` of class `Vehicle_Detect()` (in cell 163).
 I used these to feed to the heatmap, threshold (more than half of detected rectangles), and label.
 This helps the implementation performing very well, empirically, as the rectangles don't pop/disappear too quick.

 ---
 ### Discussion